fsvreddit/toolboxnotesxfer/README.md

 ## Source Code

-This app is open source, you can find it on GitHub [here](https://github.com/fsvreddit/toolboxnotesxfer).
+This app is open source, [you can find it on GitHub here](https://github.com/fsvreddit/toolboxnotesxfer).

 ## Change History

+### v1.1.4

+* Mitigate against duplicate actions if the Developer Platform is having issues

 ### v1.1.3